Burgo's Catch Phrase: Super Catch Phrase

 The final round involved a game board (five by five grid) with 25 lettered squares (A–Y) with catchphrases hidden behind each.
 The winning contestant had the task to capture five squares in a horizontal, vertical or diagonal line within 60 seconds.
 Prizes were won if successful, with a larger prize if the winning player used the central "M" square.
 It is possible to win both prizes if two lines were made, where one line goes through the "M" square and the other line doesn't go through the "M" square.

 From their fifth winning show onwards, champions could win a car by completing a line through the "M" square.
 For three seasons, the M square displayed the logo of the manufacturer providing the car.
 Originally, the square was marked with the VW logo of Volkswagen Group, but later changed to the stylized "H" logo of Hyundai Motor Group.
 During this period, which ended following the penultimate series, in order to play the puzzle in the centre square the contestant had to call out the name of the sponsor of the square (either "VW" or "Hyundai").

-Winning the car at any point retired the champion immediately with whatever he/she had won to that point.
+Winning the car at any point retired the champion immediately with whatever they had won to that point.
 Otherwise, the champion played until being defeated.